Career as a Fashion Stylist

 Source: Don’t Walk Fashion

-3. Staying updated with the latest trends and past of fashion
+3. Staying updated with the latest trends and history of fashion

 4. Staying connected and networking with the industry